QGIsK/portfolio/src/assets/policies/PrivacyPolicy.md

 #Article 11 - Cookies

+##What is a cookie
-1. A cookie is a small text file placed on the hard drive of your electronic device upon visiting our website.
+A cookie is a small text file placed on the hard drive of your electronic device upon visiting our website.
 A cookie contains data so you can be recognized as a visitor when you are visiting our website.
 It enables us to adjust to your needs and it facilitates you to log in on our website.
 When you visit our website, we inform you about the use of cookies.
 By continuing to use our website you accept its use, unless we ask permission by other means.
 Your consent is valid for a period of thirteen months.

-2. We use the following types of cookies on our website:
+##We use the following types of cookies on our website:

+###Cloudflare

+Stores cookies to log behavioral elements and analyze potential threats.
+For more information, see the <a href="https://www.cloudflare.com/privacypolicy/">Cloudflare Privacy & Security Policy</a>

+###Functional cookies
-- Functional cookies: like session and login cookies to collect session and login information.
+like session and login cookies to collect session and login information.
-- Anonymised Analytic cookies: to obtain information regarding the visits to our website, like numbers of visitors, popular pages and topics.
-In this way we can adjust our communication and information to the needs of our visitors.
-We cannot see who visits our sites or from which personal device the visit has taken place.

-3. Specifically, we use the following cookies on our website:
-   No other cookies
-4. When you visit our website, cookies from the controller and / or third parties may be installed on your equipment.
+When you visit our website, cookies from the controller and / or third parties may be installed on your equipment.

+###For more information
-5. For more information about using, managing and deleting cookies for each electronic device, we invite you to consult the following link:  https://autoriteitpersoonsgegevens.nl/nl/onderwerpen/internet-telefoon-tv-en-post / cookies # faq
+about using, managing and deleting cookies for each electronic device we invite you to consult the following <a href="https://autoriteitpersoonsgegevens.nl/nl/onderwerpen/internet-telefoon-tv-en-post/cookies#faq">link</a>

 #Article 12 - Imagery and products offered